Scout24 (ETR:G24) Given a €63.50 Price Target at UBS Group

-UBS Group set a €63.50 ($73.84) price objective on Scout24 (ETR:G24) in a report released on Thursday morning, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Scout24 (ETR:G24) has been given a €63.50 ($73.84) target price by investment analysts at UBS Group in a report released on Thursday, Borsen Zeitung reports.
+The firm presently has a “buy” rating on the stock.
+UBS Group’s target price suggests a potential downside of 1.09% from the stock’s current price.

 Scout24 AG operates digital marketplaces specializing in the real estate and automotive sectors in Germany and other European countries.
 The company operates through ImmobilienScout24, AutoScout24, and Scout24 Consumer Services segments.
 The ImmobilienScout24 segment operates real estate classifieds portal for commercial and private customers for the sale and rental of real estate properties, as well as offers support services, such as customer acquisition and care for business real estate professionals.